tecfu/udf_json_rate_converter/README.md

 ## [n] MOVE .so file to mysql plugins directory:

-//TO GET PATH
+//TO GET PATH TO PLUGINS DIR
 ```
 mysql> SHOW VARIABLES LIKE 'plugin_dir';
 ```

-//TO MOVE
+//TO MOVE .so TO PLUGINS DIR
 ```
 mv udf_json_rate_converter.so /usr/lib/mysql/plugin/
 ```